BrunaCavalcanti12/BrunaCavalcanti/manual-report/report.md

 ![Alt text](/manual-report/screenshots/13.png?raw=true)

-On the contrary, if you only fill in the email field of the CSV file and import, the system creates a new Lead with only the email, which is not correct either.
+If you only fill in the email field of the CSV file and import, the system creates a new Lead with only the email, which is not correct either.

-Imported 2 leads with the same company "Teste"
+I imported 2 leads with the same company "Teste"

 ![Alt text](/manual-report/screenshots/14.png?raw=true)

 ![Alt text](/manual-report/screenshots/15.png?raw=true)

-But in the Companies tab, the Teste company is only linked to a registration
+But in the Companies tab, the Teste company is only linked to one lead

 ![Alt text](/manual-report/screenshots/16.png?raw=true)